mckelvey/instagram-node-lib/README.md

 If you add additional functionality, your pull request must have corresponding additional tests and supporting documentation.

 I've used [CoffeeScript](http://jashkenas.github.com/coffee-script) to write this library.
 If you haven't tried it, I highly recommend it.
-CoffeeScript takes some of the work out of javascript structures, with only an occasional mis-understanding.
-(Definitely check your compiled code when getting an error.)
+CoffeeScript takes some of the work out of javascript structures.
 Refer to the CoffeeScript docs for installation and usage.

 ### Tests